 - Know the competition, but don’t follow it

 When you frame the above insights in the context of Facebook, it makes sense why Google chose to ignore Facebook inspite of the data.
 Social networks are fundamentally not based on any unique technical insight.
 That’s the reason a sophomore could develop the first version in his dorm as opposed to PhDs.
 All it needed technologically at that time was a simple PHP website with MySQL database.
-But it absolutely required an unique perspective on how to translate human communications to online.
+But it absolutely required an unique perspective on how to translate human relationships online.
 On the other hand, the Google’s foundation (PageRank) is an unique technical insight compared to other search engines at that point of time.

-Coincidentally, I also finished Biz Stone’s Things a Little Bird Told Me (BTW, paternity leave, Kindle and constant interruptions are perfect for finishing books like this!).
+Coincidentally, I also finished Biz Stone’s Things a Little Bird Told Me.
 Biz, who worked for a short while at Google before starting Twitter, puts this really well.

 Google has a strong focus on technology, and it serves them well.
 My experience there was that they ordered technology first and people second.
 I believe the opposite.
 It isn’t all about how many servers you have or how sophisticated your software is.
 Those things matter.
 But what really makes a technology meaningful—to its users and its employees—is how people come to use it to effect change in the world.
 I don’t mean to throw Google under the bus.
 Obviously they’re brilliant.
 It’s just that my priorities are flipped.
 People come before technology. - Biz Stone (Emphasis mine)

-A company’s culture and belief system is strongly modelled after their founders and most of their early hires would (and should?) be in sync with that.
-Therefore its incredibly tough, even though the company employs the smartest people and has billions in revenue, to think outside the early constructs of the founders.
+A company’s culture and belief system are strongly modelled after their founders and their early hires belief in that mission is as important as other incentives.
+Therefore its tough, even though the company employs the smartest people and has billions in revenue, to think outside the early constructs of the founders.
 Google is no different!

-*Disclaimer: I work for Facebook, so this will seem biased.
-FWIW, I have written this before joining Facebook. this is my personal opinion and doesn’t represent views of Facebook.*
+Disclaimer: I currently work for Facebook, so this will seem biased.
+FWIW, I have written this before I decided to join Facebook.
+Also, this is my personal opinion and doesn’t represent views of Facebook.